SummaryRead the full fact sheet

 Separation and your baby at 6 to 12 months

-From 6 to 12 months, babies can become upset if you leave the room.
-During this stage, they may become distressed when you leave, even if it is for a short period of time.
+From 6 to 12 months, babies can become upset if you leave the room, even if it is for a short period of time.
 This is because they associate you as the person that cares for them and keeps them safe.
 This is known as person permanence.
+This is normal and does not mean that you can’t leave the room.

 This means it might take longer for babies to fall asleep.